coderamen666/srd-v3.5-md/spells/spells-t-z.md

 This spell instantly transports you to a designated destination, which may be as distant as 100 miles per caster level.
 Interplanar travel is not possible.
-You can bring along objects as long as their weight doesn't exceed your maximum load.
+You can bring along objects as long as their weight doesn’t exceed your maximum load.
 You may also bring one additional willing Medium or smaller creature (carrying gear or objects up to its maximum load) or its equivalent (see below) per three caster levels.
 A Large creature counts as two Medium creatures, a Huge creature counts as